dineshupadhyay08/Cognify-Video-and-Chat-App/README.md

 This project is a real-time video and chat application built using modern web technologies.
 It supports live video communication and real-time messaging between users.

----  hello i am dinesh upa
+---  hello i am dines

 ## 🔗 Live App